rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/migrating/_index.md

 In the JSON Model, change all `datasource` fields from `RANCHER_MONITORING` to `Prometheus`.
 You can easily do this by replacing all occurrences of `"datasource": "RANCHER_MONITORING"` with `"datasource": "Prometheus"`.

-Now you can either [import](https://grafana.com/docs/grafana/latest/dashboards/export-import/) this JSON Model into the Monitoring V2 Grafana UI, or you can provide this with a ConfigMap:
+If Grafana is backed by a persistent volume, you can now [import](https://grafana.com/docs/grafana/latest/dashboards/export-import/) this JSON Model into the Monitoring V2 Grafana UI.
+It is recommended though to provide the dashboard to Grafana with a ConfigMap:

 ```yaml
 apiVersion: v1